FilmakademieRnd/AnimHost/TRAINING.md

 # Training Character Animation Models

 This guide walks you through training AI-powered character animation models using the AnimHost pipeline and motion capture data.
-You will train a Phase Autoencoder (PAE) and Gated Neural Network (GNN).
+You will train a Periodic Autoencoder (PAE) and Gated Neural Network (GNN).

 ## Prerequisites